10goto20/seltzer/README.md

 ## Targets File

 The targets file is a list of scanning targets in CSV format.
-Parameters in the targets file must be in the correct order.
+<br/>Parameters in the targets file must be in the correct order.
-The targets file supports the following parameters in the order listed:
+<br/>The targets file supports the following parameters in the order listed:

 TARGET,REPORTNAME,USERNAME,PASSWORD,CONFIGURATION,RESOURCE